EnesEmreDemir/enesemredemir/README.md

 ### Hi there 👋, I'm Enes
 #### Software Engineer and Game Enthusiast

  I'm a computer engineering student whose passionate about developing software, I devote much of my free time to developing software and exploring software technologies.
-I am currently working on back end development & DevOps and because I'm a huge game enthusiast I am also working on game development & graphics development as a hobby.
+I love programming with low level programming languages.
+This gives a nice understanding of how the computer actually executes the code.
+I develop many things that can be programmable with low level programming languages especially embedded systems but not limited to.
+Other than low level programming I also develop backend web applications.
 I’m a free software enthusiast (as per Free Software Foundation definition of “free”).

 - 🔭 I’m currently working on my website: enesemredemir.github.io